 Possibly my greatest muses are my children.
-At least they are my most common.
-Through the lens of my camera they have grown and learned.
+At least, they’re my most common.
+Through the lens of my camera, they’ve grown and learned.
 But this story is not their story.
 It is about someone else’s.
 Someone whose story is very much different than mine…

 Equally as beautiful and with dreadlocks as well, her mother watched me warily, unsure of who I was or why I was photographing her family.
 I went from wanting to document Terrance’s passion to now capturing his family as well.
-It was different but somehow better.
-Family changes everything.
+It was different, but somehow better.

-Now not only did I get to document a feverish love for music but a family surviving on just what Terrance made playing music ⎯ a family denying the mainstream idealization of what life looks like.
+Now not only did I get to document a feverish love for music, but a family surviving on just what Terrance made playing music ⎯ a family denying the mainstream idealization of what life looks like.
 This was magnificent!
-An opportunity to put my self proclaimed title as a storyteller to the test.
+An opportunity to put my self-proclaimed title as Storyteller to the test.
 Could I tell their story without words?

 Terrance is a storyteller too.
 He picked his guitar and a century of life flooded out reincarnated as sound.
 It spoke of love, pain and history.

 His song is our story.
 A story that I try to capture with every picture that I take.

 About Christine Trimble: Wife to the man of her dreams (he makes her coffee every morning) and mother to two divinely magical, little girls.
 Christine spends her days documenting the sometimes murky waters of motherhood, trying to navigate how it all works.
 She talks about magic a lot, because she feels that it’s real.
 Christine deeply believes that magic happens all around us, every day and understands that time is ever fleeting ⎯ once its gone, we cannot get it back.
 However, her goal is to capture everyone’s Once Upon a Time moment, so they may cherish it always.